Stacked Intelligent Metasurface for End-to-End OFDM System: E2E problem-solving.

 \subsection{Complexity analysis.}

-The overall training complexity of the proposed EMNN arises from the superposition of wave-domain signal processing in the metasurface network (SIM-NN/DPSIM-NN) and digital computation in conventional neural networks (BS-DNN/UE-DNN).
-For the SIM-assisted system, the complexity can be decomposed into several components.
-The complexity of the BS-DNN and UE-DNN depends on their network architectures.
-If the typical hidden layer dimension is denoted by $D$, the number of parameters is on the order of $\mathcal{O}(D^2 H J)$, where $H$ denotes the number of hidden layers and $J$ denotes the number of users.
+The overall training complexity of the proposed EMNN arises from the superposition of wave-domain signal processing in the metasurface network and digital computation in conventional neural networks.
+For the SIM-assisted system, the overall complexity can be decomposed into several components.
+In particular, the complexities of the BS-DNN and UE-DNN are primarily determined by their respective network architectures.
+If the typical hidden layer dimension is denoted by $D$, the number of parameters is on the order of $\mathcal{O}(D^2 H J)$, where $H$ denotes the number of hidden layers.
 The computational complexity of forward propagation is mainly dominated by matrix multiplications and is also on the order of $\mathcal{O}(D^2 H J)$.
 For the metasurface part, the number of parameters is $\mathcal{O}(M L)$ for the TX-SIM and $\mathcal{O}(N K J)$ for all RX-SIMs at the users.
-The corresponding computational complexity is dominated by matrix multiplications simulating the electromagnetic transmission between analog layers.
+The corresponding computational complexity is dominated by matrix multiplications simulating the EM transmission between analog layers.
 For each subcarrier, the complexity of the TX-SIM is on the order of $\mathcal{O}(M^2 L)$, while that of all RX-SIMs is on the order of $\mathcal{O}(N^2 K J)$.
-Consequently, the total number of parameters of the SIM-assisted system is $\mathcal{O}(M L + N K J + D^2 H J)$, and the overall computational complexity of a single forward propagation, scaling with the number of subcarriers $N^c$, is given by $\mathcal{O}(N^c (M^2 L + N^2 K J) + D^2 H J)$.
+Consequently, the total number of parameters of the SIM-assisted system is $\mathcal{O}(M L + N K J + D^2 H J)$, and the overall computational complexity of a single forward propagation, scaling with the number of subcarriers $N^{\mathrm{c}}$, is given by $\mathcal{O}(N^{\mathrm{c}} (M^2 L + N^2 K J) + D^2 H J)$.

 Similarly, for the DPSIM-assisted system, its architecture can be regarded as two parallel SIMs, resulting in most of its structural complexities being approximately twice those of the SIM-assisted system.
-Assuming that the DNN architectures in the DPSIM-assisted system are identical to those in the SIM-assisted system, the total number of parameters for the DPSIM-assisted system is $\mathcal{O}\!\left(2(M^{\mathrm{dp}} L^{\mathrm{dp}} + N^{\mathrm{dp}} K^{\mathrm{dp}} J) + D^2 H J\right)$, and the overall computational complexity is approximately $\mathcal{O} \!\left( 2N^c\left( (M^{\mathrm{dp}})^2L^{\mathrm{dp}}+(N^{\mathrm{dp}})^2K^{\mathrm{dp}}J \right) +D^2HJ \right) $.
+Assuming that the DNN architectures in the DPSIM-assisted system are identical to those in the SIM-assisted system, the total number of parameters for the DPSIM-assisted system is $\mathcal{O}\!\left(2(M^{\mathrm{dp}} L^{\mathrm{dp}} + N^{\mathrm{dp}} K^{\mathrm{dp}} J) + D^2 H J\right)$, and the overall computational complexity is approximately $\mathcal{O} \!\left( 2N^{\mathrm{c}}(M^{\mathrm{dp}})^2L^{\mathrm{dp}}+2N^{\mathrm{c}}(N^{\mathrm{dp}})^2K^{\mathrm{dp}}J+D^2HJ \right)$.